Neptune's Necklace in Mother Nature's tidal zone

 We are continually gaining awareness of Australia’s Indigenous wisdom and culture and assisting guests to experience the same.

-We practice and promote a responsible travel ethic and we encourage all guests to treat all species as equal.
+We practice and promote a responsible travel ethic and encourage all guests to treat all species as equal.

 We encourage all guests to discover mindfulness and a passive oneness with nature while on tour.